cambridge-maths-school/2024-ai-platformer/writeup.md

 ## Research

--   All of my research can be found [here](https://google.com/)
+-   ...

 ## Features

--   Basic game ...
--   Collisions ...
--   Webcam ...
+-   Player with AABB collisions and blocks to collide with
+-   Webcam controls; will be implemented after player and blocks are, with movement keys as a temporary placeholder

 # Design